jamescherti/compile-angel.el/README.md

 ;; Ensure Emacs loads the most recent byte-compiled files.
 (setq load-prefer-newer t)

-;; Disable native compilation of packages during installation.
+;; Uncomment the following to disable compilation of packages during installation;
-;; Compile-angel will take care of it.
+;; compile-angel will handle it.
 (setq package-native-compile nil)

 ;; Uncomment to disable Emacs JIT Native-compile to completely replace it with compile-angel